jrosell/rreversegeocoder/README.md

 The goal of rreversegeocoder is to, given latitude and longitude, find the nearest city in US.

+Why?
+We get new features for feature engineering that can improve the peerformance of machine learning models.

 ## Installation

 You can install the development version of rreversegeocoder from